Bathroom Fans, Electrical

 Buy the Right Size Fan for Your Bathroom

-Bathroom exhaust fans come in several different sizes because not all bathrooms are the same.
-The bigger the square footage of the bathroom, the bigger your exhaust fan should be.
+Bathroom exhaust fans come in several sizes because not all bathrooms are identical.
+The bigger the bathroom’s square footage, the bigger your exhaust fan should be.
 The power of a bathroom fan gets measured in CFMs, and you should have one CFM per square foot of the bathroom.

-So, for a 100 square foot bathroom, you should have a 100 CFM bathroom fan.
-For a 200 square foot bathroom, you should have a 200 CFM fan.
-Ensure a heating and cooling specialist or an electrician before purchasing your bathroom fan to ensure you’re getting the correct size.
+So, for a 100 SF bathroom, you should have a 100 CFM bathroom fan.
+For a 200 SF bathroom, you should have a 200 CFM fan.
+Ensure a heating and cooling specialist or an electrician is available to get the correct size before purchasing your bathroom fan.

 Do I Need a Bathroom Ventilation Fan in Every Bathroom?

-For larger bathrooms, it’s a good idea to have one exhaust fan near the toilet and lav and a second exhaust fan near the shower.
-Exhaust or extractor fans are the only thing that will expel moisture and dirty air out of your bathroom.
+For larger bathrooms, having one exhaust fan near the toilet and lav and a second exhaust fan near the shower is a good idea.
+Exhaust or extractor fans are the only thing that will expel moisture and dirty air from your bathroom.

-Here are some of the main ways where a bathroom extractor fan is helpful.
+Here are some of the main ways a bathroom extractor fan is helpful.

 Getting Rid of Moisture

-After taking a shower or washing your hands with hot water, moisture gets released into the air and condensates against the walls and ceilings.
-If left unattended for long periods, this can lead to mold and water damage.
-A bathroom fan will keep this from happening by drawing moist air through its vent pipe and to the outside of your home.
+After taking a shower or washing your hands with hot water, moisture is released into the air and condensates against the walls and ceilings.
+Left unattended for long periods can lead to mold and water damage.
+A bathroom fan will prevent this by drawing moist air through its vent pipe and to the outside of your home.

 Keeping Your Glass Surfaces Clean